NeuroTechX/eeg-notebooks_v0.1/MAC_INSTRUCTIONS.md

 jupyter notebook
 ```

-* Open name.ipynb in the browser
+* Open mac_notebook.ipynb or cueing.ipynb in the browser
-* The rest of the instructions for running experiments and analyzing data are in the name.ipynb notebook
+* The rest of the instructions for running experiments and analyzing data are in the mac_notebook.ipynb or cueing.ipynb notebook